j-jiafei/todoq/README.md

 and should be different from that of any other task.

 e.g.
-taskq add "finish the front page UI design" 999 task name - finish the front page UI design priority - 999
+todoq add "finish the front page UI design" 999 task name - finish the front page UI design priority - 999

 e.g.
-taskq add "check email" 10
+todoq add "check email" 10
 task name - check email
 priority - 10

-taskq top
+todoq top
 ---------------
 Display the top task.
 Yes, you are right, just the top one task.

-taskq finish
+todoq finish
 ---------------
 Mark the top task as "finished".

-taskq postpone priority
+todoq postpone priority
 ---------------
 Postpone the top task.

-taskq drop
+todoq drop
 ---------------
 Mark the top task as "dropped".

-taskq list
+todoq list
 ---------------
 List all the tasks in the current queue.
 HIGHLY NOT RECOMMENDED.